Modularity of trianguline Galois representations: Extended eigenvarieties

-We wish to characterize the image of this map when $F$ is totally real and completely split at $p$ (so that the ``$F$ - ncm'' condition is vacuous).
-We further assume that $[F:\Q]$ is prime to $p$. \begin{remark} We expect that it is possible to construct a base change morphism and characterize its image for more general cyclic extensions of number fields $F'/F$; however, for simplicity (and compatibility with ~\cite{johansson-newton17}) we have chosen to restrict to this setting. \end{remark}
+This characterization of the image of the classical base change map permits us to prove automorphy lifting theorems by passing to a more convenient solvable extension.
+We therefore wish to characterize the image of the interpolated base change map when $F$ is totally real and completely split at $p$ (so that the ``$F$ - ncm'' condition is vacuous).
+We further assume that $[F:\Q]$ is prime to $p$.